 - Have a bachelor’s degree or its equivalent.

-- Complete three years at a law school having ABA recognition.
+- Complete three years at a law school with ABA recognition.

 - Attempt and clear the state bar examination, which usually lasts for two or three days.
 The exam analyses the knowledge of the individual in specified areas of law.
 Additionally, there are tests that examine professional ethics and professional responsibility.